 Sugar cookies are one of those things that are really easy, but really time consuming.
 There is not a lot of active time, but there is a lot of waiting.
 For things to chill, to bake, to cool, to dry.

-Bring the dough together with your hands, lightly floured to make sure it doesn’t stick and roll out onto a floured surface.
-This dough can get sticky so just make sure you have the flour on hand to cover the surface and your rolling pin.
+Bring the dough together with your hands, lightly floured, to make sure it doesn’t stick and roll out onto a floured surface.
+This dough can get sticky so just make sure you have extra flour on hand to cover the surface and your rolling pin.

 When you are ready to bake, cut the shapes out of the cold dough.
 It is so important that the dough is cold as this will ensure the cookies bake evenly and do not spread in the oven.
-Wonky shapes will occur if the dough has not been chilled.
 At any time when the dough is not being used, make sure to put it back in the fridge so you are always working with that cold dough.

 Now it will depend on how thick you roll out the cookies, and the size of the cookie cutter you are using, but my medium heart yielded 57 cookies from this recipe.
 Yes it’s a lot of cookies, but like I said at the start, once you start eating them you will be glad you have so many!
 Just keep gently rolling out the dough and cutting out your shapes until you have used all the dough up.